This section examines the truth about vaccines, their safety and reliability.

 - Those who have had the vaccine but failed to respond.

 Most immunisations are given to children, but several are more usual in adults.
 Annual influenza vaccine is aimed at the elderly and those with chronic conditions although a good case can be made for making it almost universal.
-A vaccine to protect the elderly against shingles is being introduced.
+A vaccine to protect the elderly against shingles has been introduced.
 Other vaccines may be for foreign travel.
 An NHS website offers a comprehensive, up-to-date and accurate source of information on vaccines, disease and immunization in the UK.5Schedule of NHS vaccines

 Over the years, vaccine scares have been a common event.